Hungary admits to using NSO Group's Pegasus spyware | DW | 04.11.2021

 Kosa insisted the government had not used the malicious software to spy on Hungarians.

-Pegasus spyware effectively turns cell phones into portable spying devices.
-It allows for its customers to seize control of the smartphone of a targeted individual, turning on cameras and microphones without the phone's owner even being aware as well as granting access to photos, location data and other important information stored on the phone.
+Pegasus spyware effectively turns cellphones into portable spying devices.
+It allows for its customers to seize control of the smartphone of a targeted individual, and turn on cameras and microphones without the phone's owner even being aware.
+It also grants access to photos, location data and other important information stored on the phone.

-Kosa said after the committee hearing, "I don't see anything objectionable in it," and deflected by suggesting, "large tech companies carry out much broader monitoring of citizens than the Hungarian state does."
+"I don't see anything objectionable in it," Kosa said after the committee hearing.
+He deflected by suggesting that "large tech companies carry out much broader monitoring of citizens than the Hungarian state does."

-Sandor Pinter, the Hungarian interior minister, told Kosa's committee that the security services in Hungary only used Pegasus with the permission of either a judge or the Ministry of Justice.
+Sandor Pinter, the Hungarian interior minister, told Kosa's committee that the security services in Hungary only used Pegasus with the permission of either a judge or the Justice Ministry.

-However, opposition legislator Agnes Vadai said Pinter refused to say whether journalists or politicians were targeted by the Hungarian state with Pegasus spyware.
+However, opposition legislator Agnes Vadai said Pinter refused to say whether journalists or politicians had been targeted by the Hungarian state with Pegasus spyware.
 She also noted that the minutes of Thursday's meeting were classified until 2050.

 In July, an international consortium of journalists rolled out stories on the use of Pegasus spyware by governments worldwide.
 Hungary was the only EU country listed as being a client of NSO Group to purchase Pegasus.

-The investigative journalists that were involved in the consortium also unearthed a list of targets, which included journalists, lawyers and other public figures.
+The investigative journalists involved in the consortium also unearthed a list of targets, which included journalists, lawyers and other public figures.

 Subsequent investigations by Direkt36, a Hungarian investigative journalism outlet, indicated that at least two publishers of media outlets critical of the government as well as a former state secretary were Hungarian government targets.